 The right to education is fundamental for the empowerment of women and the positive development of society.
 A study across 65 low and middle-income countries found that doubling the proportion of girls educated at secondary school level would reduce the infant mortality rate by more than 50 percent.
 Moreover, the enjoyment of the right to education is the best means to empower women to use their rights in other areas of their lives (Terry 2007).
 Finally, employment gives women the opportunity of living independently of men, free of violence and being able to make decisions regarding their own lives.
 However, the chances of employment are low without an education.

-What PROJECT-E is doing about it:
+What PROJECT-E is doing about empowering women:

 PROJECT-E’s overall goal is to strengthen the role of women in Ethiopian society to support gender equality and to give women the chance to become active parts of the economy and ultimately decrease risk of personal dependence and poverty.
 PROJECT-E provides not only a platform for personal development and networking, but also practical skills and a qualification which will increase women’s chances of obtaining meaningful employment in an industry that demands highly qualified staff.